stoikio/jobs/go-senior-backend-engineer/README.md

 ## Introduction

-We want to build an **Email Security** service to flag emails with potential financial fraud attempts (fake president, fake supplier, etc.).
+We want to build an **Email Security** tool to flag emails with potential financial fraud attempts (fake president, fake supplier, etc.) that are received by our clients.
 We focus on clients that are using Google Workspace and Microsoft O365 so users and emails can be retrieved through relevant APIs.

 The goal of this test is to:
 - design the entire system architecture.